Get all the latest data for Douala

 Do I need a specific visa to buy property in Douala right now?

-A typical document set for foreign buyers in Douala includes a valid passport, proof of address, tax ID, bank statements or proof of funds, and any power of attorney if you are completing the purchase remotely.
+A typical foreign buyer file in Douala includes a passport, visa or entry proof, NIU, proof of address, proof of funds, bank documents and a notarized power of attorney if the buyer is abroad.

 Does buying property help me get residency and citizenship in Douala in 2026?